pantheon-systems/documentation/source/content/guides/multisite/03-config.md

 ## Install the WordPress Site Network

-Using [Terminus](/terminus) to install a WordPress Site Network is recommended.
+We recommend using [Terminus](/terminus) to install a WordPress Site Network.

 1. Install the most recent release of Terminus: